DrZhenhuaYu/drzhenhuayu.github.io/_pages/team.md

 BSc <br />

 <p>
-The aim of our research group is to develop a hybrid intelligent robotics and wearable device system that can interact with the physical world safely and robustly.
-We hope to prototype novel AI-enabled healthcare robotics systems for teaching, education, collaboration and ultimately, commercialization.
+<<!--The aim of our research group is to develop a hybrid intelligent robotics and wearable device system that can interact with the physical world safely and robustly.
+We hope to prototype novel AI-enabled healthcare robotics systems for teaching, education, collaboration and ultimately, commercialization.-->
 </p>

 <!-- <a href="https://drzhenhuayu.github.io/">Website</a> -->|